 Movie buffs will be pleased to know there are a plethora of English-language cinemas in Germany.
-If you happen to live in one of the popular expat cities, Berlin, München, or Frankfurt, here’s where to find the best.
+If you happen to live in one of the popular expat cities, Berlin, Munich, or Frankfurt, here’s where to find the best.

 For many avid cinema-goers, dealing with heavy-handed dubbed movies can take its toll.
 Furthermore, watching their favorite Hollywood stars, be it Robert De Niro or Meryl Streep, speak German (or any language for that matter) just doesn’t feel right.
 Equally, if they haven’t quite mastered the German language just yet, going to see an original German movie might seem a little daunting.

-Luckily, for English-speaking expats living in Germany, there is a solid network of cinemas which offer, and sometimes specialize in, cinema in its original language.
+Luckily, for English-speaking expats living in Germany, there is a solid network of cinemas that offer, and sometimes specialize in, cinema in its original language.
 So grab the popcorn and head to one of these English-language movie theatres.

 Prefer to watch something at home?
 Disney+ brings together great TV shows and movies in one easy-to-use on-demand subscription service.
 From Homer Simpson to Han Solo, you'll find all your favorite characters on Disney+.
 Sign up today and get the popcorn ready!